 Remember that you’ll have a 2-3 hour time difference if you’re coming from the west coast and a 5-6 hour time difference if you’re coming from the east coast!
 The last thing you want is to find yourself on dark, exhausting roads when your body is telling you it’s bedtime.

-Day 3 in Maui – Day trips and luau
+Day 3 in Maui – Excursions and luau

 Your final day on Maui is a great opportunity to check out a completely different side of Maui!
-There are plenty of options to choose from, but you won’t be able to do everything so may only be able to do one of these options.
-If the Road to Hana described above doesn’t sound right for your trip, you can always try out another one of these excursions.
+There are plenty of options to choose from, but you won’t be able to do everything.
+If the Road to Hana described above doesn’t sound right for your trip, you can always try out another one of these excursions on Day 2.

 Sunrise at Haleakala

-Pro tip: Download the Shaka Guide Sunrise at Haleakala tour to get the most out of your experience!
+Pro tip: Download the Guide Along Haleakala tour to get the most out of your experience!

 Watching the sunrise from the top of Haleakala is one of the most popular things to do on Maui, but it definitely requires advance planning.
 First off, you need to make a reservation for Haleakala sunrise – it’s only $1 but secures your permit to enter the National Park from 3 to 7am.
 You’ll still have to separately pay for your park admission ($30) or use your America The Beautiful National Parks Annual Pass.